Specialist in Pharmacology and Biomedical Toxicology (Science Program) - ASSPE2340

 • While it is difficult to predict what will be competitive course marks and average in a given year, based on previous years, the estimate is: course marks = mid 80s; average = mid 80s.

 • Students wishing to enroll in the Pharmacology Specialist (ASSPE2082) or Biomedical Toxicology Specialist (ASSPE2573) will initially apply to the Joint Specialist in Pharmacology and Biomedical Toxicology (ASSPE2340).
-After admission, students can then choose to transfer to the Biomedical Toxicology Specialist.
+After admission, students can then choose to transfer to the Pharmacology or Biomedical Toxicology Specialist following second year.
 First and second year courses are the same for all Specialist programs within the Department (ASSPE2082/ASSPE2340/ASSPE2573).

 • Students cannot combine the Pharmacology and Biomedical Toxicology Specialist with either departmental Major programs (Biomedical Toxicology or Pharmacology).